-It's fun to try something new on a getaway, especially with older kids and teens who perhaps are no longer thrilled simply to be on a vacation with Mom and Dad.
-Ski bikes (sometimes called "snowbikes") are a cool--and easy!-- new way to enjoy the slopes at several ski resorts, including Keystone and Vail in Colorado.
+It's fun to try something new on a getaway, especially with older kids and teens who might be looking for more thrills.
+Ski biking (sometimes called snowbiking) is a cool--and surprisingly easy!-- way to enjoy the slopes at many ski resorts, including Keystone and Vail in Colorado.